 Reason #6: An E-commerce Chatbot Can Help With Recovering Abandoned Carts

 Did you know?
 About 70% of users abandon their online shopping carts for a multitude of reasons.
 (Baymard, 2020)

 Abandoned carts are a normal part of any online store.
 You can’t expect anybody who wanders onto your site to purchase every single item in their cart.
 And even if you provided the most wonderful pre-purchase experience, there is never a guarantee that a customer won’t leave you hanging.

 So how does an e-commerce chatbot help?
-Chatbots can send customer reminders for items left in their carts.
+Chatbots can send customers reminders for items left in their carts.
 And chat reminders are generally more effective than, say, email reminders.
 Compared with chat inboxes, more people leave thousands of unread messages in their email inboxes.

 You can program an e-commerce chatbot to send reminders on Facebook Messenger where open rates and click-through rates are the highest.
-You just have to convince your customers to opt-in to these timely reminders.
+You just have to convince your customers to opt in to these timely reminders.

 Reason #7: Chatbot Analytics Can Help With Business Optimization

 Did you know?
 The year 2017 produced more data than all the previous 5,000 years combined.
 Analyzing and making sense of this data can give your e-commerce business an edge over your competitors.
 (Salesforce, 2020)